 Instructions

-Remember: you can leave out the cheese and/or sugar if you’re not into those ingredients!
+Remember: you can leave out the cheese and/or sugar if you’re not into it.

 If the dough is too wet, add cornmeal one tablespoon at a time and mix well.
 If the dough is too dry, add water one tablespoon at a time and mix well.